 - Other ingredients: I also used powdered sugar and vanilla extract for this recipe.

-How to Make Strawberry Mousse, Step By Step
+How to Make This Easy Recipe, Step By Step

 Step 1: Prep the Gelatin